taeinkwon/h2odataset/README.md

 # H2O Dataset information

 ## News
-Please Download new labels "mano_labels_v1_1.tar.gz" in https://h2odataset.ethz.ch for mano parameters.
+Please Download new labels "manolabel.tar.gz" in https://h2odataset.ethz.ch for mano parameters.
 We will also update existing files soon. <br>
 ### To do:
 Releasing visualization code.